 - Clinic Support.
 Cardozo’s numerous clinics allow nearly 400 students each year to represent real clients under the supervision of seasoned attorneys while performing an important service to the community by representing the poor, elderly, and indigent.

-Gifts to the Center for Public Service Law at Cardozo provide much needed support in this important area of law school life and permit Cardozo to have an impact on the role of public service in American legal education.
+Gifts to the Public Service Law Center at Cardozo provide much needed support in this important area of law school life and permit Cardozo to have an impact on the role of public service in American legal education.

-For more information on how you can support the Center for Public Service Law at Cardozo, please contact Patricia Weiss, Associate Dean, Institutional Advancement and Alumni Affairs, at (212)790-0270 or firstname.lastname@example.org.
+For more information on how you can support the Public Service Law Center at Cardozo, please contact Patricia Weiss, Associate Dean, Institutional Advancement and Alumni Affairs, at (212)790-0270 or email@example.com.